-The wind is the sailor’s best friend, a companion of many adventures and a source of great emotions.
-However, when mooring and setting sail, strong gusts can affect the maneuver and quickly cause significant damage.
-We have already provided some advice on how to moor, now it’s time to share some tricks for those setting sail without a bow thruster installed on their boat.
+The wind is a sailor’s best friend, a companion in many adventures and a source of great excitement.
+However, when mooring or setting sail, strong gusts can affect the maneuver and quickly cause significant damage to your own hull as well as to neighboring boats and superyachts.
+We have already shared some advice on how to moor; now it is time to reveal a few tricks for those setting sail without a bow thruster installed on their vessel.

 Obviously, the first factor to consider is the direction.
 It is essential to understand the wind’s effect on the maneuver, so we can counteract or take advantage of it.
 Let’s try to analyze three different typical situations.